core-wg/oscore/draft-ietf-core-object-security.md

 3. Format the protected CoAP message as an ordinary CoAP message, with the following Header, Options, and Payload based on the unprotected CoAP message:
   * The CoAP header is the same as the unprotected CoAP message.
-  * The CoAP options which are encrypted and not duplicate ({{coap-headers-and-options}}) are removed.
-Any duplicate option that is present has its unencrypted value.
+  * The CoAP options which are encrypted and not unencrypted ('e') ({{coap-headers-and-options}}) are removed.
+Any encrypted and unencrypted ('d') option that is present has its unencrypted value.
 The Object-Security option is added.
   * If the message type of the unprotected CoAP message does not allow Payload, then the value of the Object-Security option is the COSE object.
 If the message type of the unprotected CoAP message allows Payload, then the Object-Security option is empty and the Payload of the protected CoAP message is the COSE object.

 4. Increment the Sender Sequence Number by one.
 If the Sender Sequence Number exceeds the maximum number for the AEAD algorithm, the server MUST NOT process any more responses with the given security context.
 The server SHOULD acquire a new security context (and consequently inform the client about it) before this happens.
 The latter is out of scope of this memo.